- As low as $463/Night

 Embassy Suite's pools and SPLASH PARK Not Supplied.
 Weekly and monthly discounts available. $500 security deposit held.

 Kingston Resort is a 145-acre community on the beach.
 The gated entrance provides 24/7 safety and security in this family-friendly environment.
 The community has a number of walking and cycling trails around a series of modest lakes and ponds and the ocean.
 Richmond Park is a subdivision within Kingston Resort.
-It provides a resort living with striking landscaping, multiple swimming pools, and winding sidewalks with a 5-min. walk to the beach.
+It provides a resort living with handsome landscaping, multiple swimming pools, and winding sidewalks with a 5-min. walk to the beach.

 INCLUDES: